abnoba12/MTG-importer/README.md

    - `--databasetable` (default `MTG.dbo.Cards`)

    The command prints cards that are only in the database, only in the file, and those present in both.
+Basic lands (Swamp, Island, Plains, Mountain, Forest) are ignored in all comparisons.

 The script automatically selects an installed SQL Server ODBC driver.
 The `import` command assumes cards should be stored in location `Bulk` with type `Original` and